This course will provide you with the skills and knowledge to apply first aid in your workplace, community or home.

 Face-to-face practical workshop: 7.5 hours

-Corporate rates for groups of up to 16 people.
+Corporate rates for groups of 8 to 16 people.

 The topics covered in this course include: